Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 bash

-sort species.txt # sort alphabetically
+sort species.txt # sort alphabetically (default)

-sort -r species.txt # sort in reverse order
+sort -r species.txt # -r: reverse order

-sort -k2 data.txt # sort by second column
+sort -k2 data.txt # -k2: sort by second column

 uniq — Remove duplicate lines